 This vegetarian bolognese recipe is made with mushrooms, carrots, celery, garlic, and onion.
-A delicious meatless vegetarian “meat” sauce recipe that even meat lovers will enjoy!
+A delicious meatless vegetarian “meat” sauce recipe that everyone will enjoy!

 Bolognese sauce is a classic family favorite dish.